 Is your business concerned about hiring and retaining full-time employees but can't afford benefits for part-time employees?

 Then your benefits budget will be best spent on offering an ICHRA to full-time employees only.
 Employers can then set different allowance ratings for full-time single employees, full-time married employees, and full-time employees with families.
 Employers can exclude: part-time or seasonal.

 Do you have employees working in more than one state?

-Instead of trying to find a group plan that works in multiple states, offer an ICHRA and employees can purchase a plan that fits their needs best.
-Since insurance rates vary by state, you can set your classes up by state.
+Instead of trying to find a group plan that works in multiple states, offer employees an ICHRA and let employees purchase plans in their local markets that best fit their needs.
+Since insurance rates vary by geographic locations, you can set your classes up by state.
 For example, employees that live in California will get $600 and employees living in Texas will get $500.
 There is no limit to the number of classes you set up!
-Employers can set up varying rates for each state employees live in and then further segment by marital status if they wish.
+Employers can set up varying rates for each state employees live in and then further increase allowances by marital status or age.

-Do you want to offer a group health plan and ICHRA together?
+Can you offer a group plan and an ICHRA together?